abrennec/tbag_2021/01_audio_rendering/readme.md

 **Why?**

-1) **Historicaly Overview**: We will start with an historical overview of the development and milestones that established computer music and digital audio processing techniques.
+1) **Historical Overview**: We will start with an historical overview of the development and milestones that established computer music and digital audio processing techniques.
 2) **Audio rendering basics**: We will look into common audio rendering approaches so that you get a general understanding and overview of what is actually meant by audio rendering and how it is basically conducted.
 3) **Properties of sound**: We will look into the complex phenomenon called *sound* and its physical and psychophysical properties.
 This will lay the ground works for understanding how sound creation, propagation, and perception works and what that means for digitally rendering and processing audio.